In Search of the Asiatic Cheetah – PRIVATE TOUR

 • Explore the Jangal-e Abr (cloud forest)

-• Safari for the Asiatic Cheetah in Khar Touran National Park
+• Safari for the Asiatic cheetah in Khar Turan National Park

-The Asiatic Cheetah also known as the Iranian cheetah, is a critically endangered subspecies of theses charismatic cats with only 40 said to be left in the wild.
+The Asiatic cheetah also known as the Iranian cheetah, is a critically endangered subspecies of these charismatic cats with only 40 said to be left in the wild.

 Crooked Compass is acutely aware of the global environmental concerns and the need for sustainable protection of our fragile world.
 We passionately believe that responsible tourism can play a positive role in highlighting the plight of endangered species like Iran’s beloved cheetahs.
 We are proud to be part of this movement in bringing together interested individuals and activists and helping forge alliances between global environmental organisations and their Iranian counterparts.